-You prefer a more traditional setting while learning.
+You have a moderate preference for a traditional setting while learning.
 You like to sit upright on a straight-backed chair and work at a desk or table when you study.
 This helps you to concentrate and achieve better results.